sisl/ExpFamilyPCA.jl/paper.md

 # Related Work

-Exponential family PCA was introduced by @EPCA in 2001.
-Since then several papers have extended the technique. @LitReview provides a comprehensive review of exponential PCA and its evolution.
-Although later authors have extended EPCA, exponential family PCA remains the most well-studied variation in the field of reinforement learning and sequential decision making [@Roy].
+Exponential family PCA was introduced by @EPCA and several papers have extended the technique. @LitReview provides a comprehensive review of exponential PCA and its evolution.
+Although later authors have extended EPCA, exponential family PCA remains the most well-studied variation of PCA in the field of reinforement learning and sequential decision making [@Roy].
 To our knowledge the only implementation of exponential family PCA is in MATLAB [@epca-MATLAB].

 ## Exponential Family PCA

 PCA can be viewed as a Gaussian denoising procedure (see discussion in the [documentation](https://flyingworkshop.github.io/ExpFamilyPCA.jl/dev/math/epca/#The-Probabilistic-View)).
-EPCA extends the PCA formulation to accomodate noise drawn from *any* exponential family distribution.[^1] Explicitly, the EPCA objective is
+EPCA extends the PCA formulation to accomodate noise drawn from *any* exponential family distribution.[^1]

+Before describing the EPCA objective, we introduce the necessary notation:
+1. $G$ is the **log-partition function** of some exponential family distribution.
+2. $g$ is the **link function** and the derivative of $G$.
+Since $G$ is strictly convex and continuously differentiable, $g$ is invertible.
+3. $F$ is the **convex conjugate** or dual of $G$.
+A deeper discussion of duality and the Legendre transform is provided in the [documentation](https://flyingworkshop.github.io/ExpFamilyPCA.jl/dev/math/bregman/#The-Legendre-Transform-and-Parameter-Duality).
+4. $f$ is the derivative of $F$.
+Since $F$ is the convex conjugate of $G$, its derivative is the inverse link function $f = g^{-1}$.
+5. $B_F(p \| q)$ is the [**Bregman divergence**](https://flyingworkshop.github.io/ExpFamilyPCA.jl/dev/bregman/) induced from $F$.
+6.
+The EPCA objective is then written

 $$\begin{aligned}
 & \underset{\Theta}{\text{minimize}}